inRiver/augmenta-developer-documentation/docs/node-js/develop-node-js-listener-extension.md

 ## Prerequisites

-This is a continuation of [developed a Node.js extension with health and test endpoints.](develop-node-js-extension.md).
+This is a continuation of [develop a Node.js extension with health and test endpoints.](develop-node-js-extension.md).

 ## Steps